azatsarynnyy/docs/ext.md

 Plugin entry point is called immediatelly after initilaizing the core part of the Che IDE.

 ## Developing of a Che plugin
-### Running
-There's an assembly with Basic Che IDE included
-To quick try your plugin you can
-You can quick try your plugin with Basic Che IDE.
+There's Basic Che assembly also generated in `assembly` folder to help you quickly test your plugin.
+To try the plugin that is being developed follow the next steps:
-1. Build Che plugin with `mvn clean install`.
+1. Build the whole project with your plugin (`che-plugin-menu` folder): `mvn clean install`.
 2. Start Basic Che (minimal assembly) with your plugin included:
 ```
 docker run -it --rm -v /var/run/docker.sock:/var/run/docker.sock \